Rehabilitative Ultrasound Upper Quadrant

 - Be competent with operating and optimising your ultrasound unit

-- Image and identify relevant anatomy of the shoulder, hip and knee
+- Image and identify relevant anatomy of the upper quadrant

 - Demonstrate effective imaging and assessment of various soft tissues, including tendons, muscles and bursa